 Rounding out the top five most expensive injuries last year, we have DeMarcus Lawrence, who broke his fifth metatarsal early in the 2021-2022 season.
 In fact, due to his enormous base salary ($17m - among the highest in the league), Lawrence’s six games out cost the Cowboys a massive $5.67m.

 Now that we’re currently in the NFL offseason, players finally have time to recover from long injuries without inflicting heavy costs on their teams.
-But the next season will soon be upon us, so get ahead of the game and check out the latest news in the world of sport, or discover the best US betting offers from our partners.
+But the next season will soon be upon us, so get ahead of the game and check out the latest betting news, or discover the best US betting sites from our partners.